What is Bromhexine?

 How do you take Bromhexine?

-Bromhexine drug is available as a tablet and a liquid.
+Bromhexine is available as a tablet and a liquid.
 The tablets are normally taken three times a day, after meals, with plenty of liquid.
 Bromhexine liquid can be taken twice a day or four times a day.
 Nausea, rash, vomiting, diarrhea, and pain in the upper stomach are also possible side effects of bromhexine.

 How long can you use Bromhexine?

-Without medical advice, do not use for more than 14 days.
+Without medical advice, do not use it for more than 14 days.
 Bromhexine may be taken with or immediately after eating.
 Before using the syrup, give it a good shake.
 If you forget to take a dose, take it as soon as possible.

 Is Bromhexine an expectorant?